plainblack/ving/docs/subsystems/ving-schema.md

     acceptedFileExtensions : ['jpg','gif','png']
 ```

+The listed extensions must be in the S3File `extensionMap`.

 ##### enums

 The `enums` field is reqiured only if the prop type is `boolean` or `enum`.
 It is an array containing the values that are possible for this prop to have.
 In the case of `boolean` that is `true` or `false`, but in the case of `enum` it can be an array of any strings.
 The order the values appear in the array is the order they will be displayed to the user.